digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  Contract keys in upgradable packages can only include types defined within the same package, or types from the Daml Standard Library.

+There are further limitations with respect to managing the packages on a running ledger:

+- Once a version of a package is uploaded to the ledger, it cannot be replaced or removed.
+  If a package is uploaded by mistake it can only be overriden by uploading an even newer version.

+- As a consequence of the above, if a record is extended by mistake with an optional field, that field must be part of all future versions.

+- Package versions cannot be deleted, they can only be unvetted.
+As a good rule of thumb the highest version for each package name should be vetted.

+- If, for whatever reason, a lower version of a package is vetted and preferred, that package version needs to be explicitly mentioned in the command submissions in the specific `package_id_selection_preference` field of the grpc `Commands` message.

+- Participants that confirm and observe a certain transaction must have vetted the package version that is preferred by the submitting participant.
+If that is not the case, the transaction is rejected.

+- The contract create events sent as part of the active contracts and transaction streams are always represented according to the template definition in the package version used at time of their creation.

 The Programming Model by Example
 ================================